JiwonJJeong/shopping-cart/README.md

 * Correctly pass functions with parameters to props and attributes using anonymous functions ()=>func(...)
 * Querying by role in React testing uses the accessible tag (eg: "paragraph", not "p")
 * User event simulations should be async code
+* There are pros and cons to storing data as an array vs object in the context or in the return of a custom hook